 Parts of a Brisket

-The point is an oddly shaped section of meat on the opposite side of the flat.
-A layer of hard fat separates the flat from the point, though it can run together at one end.
+The point is an oddly shaped section of meat on the opposite side of the flat cut.
+A layer of hard fat separates the flat from the point cut, though it can run together at one end.
 In some areas, the point is trimmed away after smoking and served as burnt ends.

 Brisket is available trimmed or untrimmed.
 Trimmed is usually the flat section.
-For barbecue, we look for an untrimmed or packer brisket.
+For barbecue, we look for an untrimmed or packer brisket with the fat cap intact.
 While you can make delicious barbecue with a trimmed flat, it will need a little extra moisture in the form of an injection.
 I recommend wrapping it for a portion of the cooking time.
 Smoking the flat is a fast way to make a smaller portion of barbecue brisket.

-What to Look For in a Good Brisket
+What to Look For in a Buying Beef Brisket

 When examining the meat portion, check to see if it is well-marbled.
 Marbling is the intramuscular fat that keeps the meat moist and tender while it smokes.
 It appears as small flecks of fat interspersed throughout the meat.
 We’ll get to grades next, but really, it is the marbling that determines the quality of beef.